kevinkamps/Registrar/README.md

 with all of you.

 ## Features
 The project consist out of three basic type of components.
-Monitors, Providers and Registrars.
+Monitors, Providers and Registries.
 Monitors: Monitors for applications
 * Static config file
 * [Docker](https://www.docker.com/)

-Providers: Provides additional information before passing the applications found in the monitoring stage to the registrars.
+Providers: Provides additional information before passing the applications found in the monitoring stage to the registries.
 * Local network ip
 * WAN ip address
 * [AWS](https://aws.amazon.com/) ip address